sarahgriswold/sarah-website/README.md

-Intended for my own reflection on the evolution of my profile website
+Intended for my own reflection as my profile website evolves.
+Feedback is always welcomed! :)